marcglasberg/i18n_extension/README.md

 * ICU: https://format-message.github.io/icu-message-format-for-translators/

-* XLIFF: This is based in XML. https://en.wikipedia.org/wiki/XLIFF
+* XLIFF: This is based on XML. https://en.wikipedia.org/wiki/XLIFF

 * CSV: You can open this with Excel, save it in .XLSX and edit it there.
 However, beware not to export it back to CSV with the wrong settings